vivaansinghvi07/smoky-mountain-data-comp/README.md

                 - Discuss the next ML model I made that determines if the leaf is valid for data analysis
     - @Langa this is where u come in

+For step 3:

+    - We were able to use OneHotEncoding in order to turn categorical data into numbers (discuss what that was and give a reference)
+    - We also used the fact that level of brown splotch is rankable, so we converted it to a scale of 0-3
+	- Then, we were able to plug our data into the model
+		- Mention the fact that we also predicted classifications for each other thing in the model

+For step 4:

+	- We could not use the EXIF data to approximate the length.
+This is for several reasons:
+		- To determine the length, we needed the distance from the camera, which we did not have.
+		- In order to determine distance, we needed the sensor size of the camera.
+			- Because the camera was an iPhone 11, we could simply google the sensor size.
+However, this was not really accurate as we were still lacking some information.
+		- We needed either or to get some answers, and we had neither.
+		- If we had the focal plane resolution, we would be able to determine the length of a pixel.
+However, we did not have this.
+		- The ResolutionX/Y tags were not useful either
+		- We also could not measure relatively off the tags because they were often tilted
+	- **About the next part**: One of you guys try to use an external dataset to show correlations
+		- Since all the leaves were in the same place and we had no way to get the data, we cannot tell how differnet conditions would affect our thing.
+		- **HOWEVER**, we can do research to still prove the question right.

 ## Requirements